'Painful, tiring': UAE parents voice concern about heavy school bags

+More benefits like schooling should be implemented by employers to help staff overcome the rising cost of challenges, an expert has said

-Many parents are voicing concerns about heavy backpacks of their children while urging schools to allow carrying fewer books.
+Many parents are voicing concerns about their children's heavy backpacks, urging schools to allow them to carry fewer books.
 They have pointed out that schools often have sprawling campuses, requiring students to walk long distances or climb stairs, which becomes challenging when they have heavy bags on their backs.

 Meanwhile, doctors have also warned of risks to physical health and the overall well-being of children due to carrying bags exceeding the recommended weight limit.
 This affects not only their academic performance but also their long-term development, they said.